airpair/javascriptprototype/post.md

 ## Who this post is for.
 This post is for everyone who has been confused with what prototype is.

-Most of the confusion in JavasSript comes from the fact that it overuses the same term to refer to different but somewhat related concept.
+Most of the confusion in JavasSript comes from the fact that it has tendency to overuse the same term to refer to different but somewhat related concept.

 For instance, when a person refers to prototype, in JavaScript it could mean numerous things.
 It could mean Prototype.js which is a javascript library, prototype as a inheritence concept, `prototype` as a name of one of the properties in a function.
 Maybe what that person really meant to refer to was `__proto__` which links to its prototype's `prototype`.